How One School District Hardwired Continuous Improvement Practices to Change their Culture and Adjust through Disruption

 Start Slow

-As Stephen Covey said, “The main thing is to keep the main thing, the main thing.”
-When we focus on too much, nothing gets done.
-We are most effective when we focus on how to do a few things really well.
+As Stephen Covey said, “The main thing is to keep the main thing the main thing.”
+When focusing on too much, nothing gets done.
+Leaders are most effective when focusing on how to do a few things really well.
 Adopting a continuous improvement mindset doesn’t happen overnight.
-If we want to sustain success, we approach Evidence-Based Leadership one step at a time.
+To sustain success, approach Evidence-Based Leadership one step at a time.

 Leadership Commitment to Excellence

-One of the few things Ryan and his team first established was their dedication to Principle #1: Commit to Excellence.
-At a leadership retreat his team established that a commitment to people and service would be their focus for the year.
-This leadership focus generated over 3,000 thank you notes sent out by the leadership team during this year.
+One of the few things Ryan and his team first established was their dedication to the first principle in the Nine Principles® Framework: commit to excellence.
+At a leadership retreat, his team established that a commitment to people and service would be their focus for the year.
+This leadership focus generated over 3,000 thank-you notes sent out by the leadership team during this year.

 To continue the theme of starting slow, Estacada focused on one goal within one pillar for the entire year: student achievement.
-Every leader and department goal aligned to the focus on student achievement.
-Eventually this will increase; however, this narrow focus built a solid foundation to accelerate performance in the years to come.
+Every school leader and department goal is aligned with the focus on student achievement.
+Eventually, this will increase; however, this narrow focus built a solid foundation to accelerate performance in the years to come.

 Service and People First

 Estacada focused on two main areas: student achievement and their commitment to putting people and service first.
-Service from a school district leader perspective involves actions to build employee, student and community confidence and trust— starting with district leaders to principals to teachers to students and families.
-If we want students to achieve, we have to put people first.
+Service from a school district leader perspective involves actions to build employee, student, and community confidence and trust— starting with district leaders to principals to teachers to students, and families.
+For students to achieve, people have to come first.

 Survey to Improve Service

-If we don’t measure it, how will we know we are improving?
-Furthermore, how will we know what to improve if we don’t gather feedback from the stakeholders themselves?
-To improve service, leaders survey district stakeholders and employees.
-Following a regular cadence —after stakeholders are surveyed— leaders communicate the results using transparency and include what actions will be taken based on the information received.
+If it isn’t measured, how will we know if we are improving?
+Furthermore, how will we know what to improve if we don’t gather feedback from key contributors themselves?
+To improve service, leaders survey the district’s key contributors and employees.
+Following a regular cadence —after contributors are surveyed— leaders communicate the results using transparency and include what actions will be taken based on the information received.

 Collective Ownership

-Estacada leaders own their decisions as a team.
-They have replaced the negative behavior we/they with a sense of collective ownership by aligning all leaders to one goal for student achievement and gathering feedback to plan district actions.
-People are more likely to feel invested in the outcome when they understand how they fit in to the organization’s goals.
+Estacada School District leaders own their decisions as a team.
+They have replaced negative we/they behavior with a sense of collective ownership by aligning all leaders to one goal for student achievement and gathering feedback to plan district actions.
+People are more likely to feel invested in the outcome when they truly understand how exactly they fit into the organization’s goals.

 Values Lead the Way

-Even in times of distraction and disruption values remain our guiding force.
-Ryan and his team could have let this pandemic derail their progress.
+Even in times of distraction and disruption values remain the guiding force.
+Ryan and his leadership team could have let this pandemic derail their progress.
 Instead, their resilience and ability to focus on people and service awarded them an opportunity to celebrate their growth in service and employee engagement.

 Communicate to Support Leaders

 To maintain that focus on people and service Ryan established daily huddles with leaders to provide consistent support during uncertain times.
-This routine communication created an opportunity for leaders to remain aligned and solve problems together.
+This routine communication created an opportunity for leaders to have alignment and solve problems together.

-While some leaders or organizations may rely on a top down approach to goal creation, everyone benefits when we involve stakeholders in the creation of goals.
-In education organizations our stakeholders include employees, students, parents and members of the community surrounding the school.
+While some leaders or organizations may rely on a top-down approach to goal creation, everyone benefits when we involve key contributors in the creation of goals.
+In education organizations, it is vital to include employees, students, parents, and members of the community surrounding the school.
 These individuals want to provide input on the direction of the organization.
 They also have valuable insight regarding what is most important for success.

 Learn and Practice

-Give your organization and its leaders time to practice new tools, routines and continuous improvement initiatives.
-Ryan and his team used their first year with a scorecard to practice having the right conversations using scorecard data and develop deeper relationships with their employees and the public.
-While the scorecards weren’t used for leader evaluations this year, Estacada did publicly post their scorecards to hold themselves accountable to their community.
+Give your organization and its leaders time to practice new tools, routines, and continuous improvement initiatives.
+Ryan and his team used a scorecard in their first year to practice having the right conversations using scorecard data and develop deeper relationships with their employees and the public.
+While the scorecards weren’t used for leader evaluations after the first year, Estacada did publicly post their scorecards to hold themselves accountable to their community.